He can do no other!

 At the conclusion of the liturgy, Francis processed out using his new “whatever” crozier, a perfect visual representation of what the man actually believes in:

-Here is a better view of the sacrilegious crozier, taken from the beginning of the same liturgy:
+Here is a better view of the sacrilegious crozier, taken from the same liturgy:

 This latest travesty of a pastoral staff follows a very typical Novus Ordo pattern: Make it as ugly, abstract, and meaningless as possible.
 The great model in this regard has always been “Pope” Paul VI, although Francis is trying his darndest to outdo him, as we already saw in the past: